BardicDefense/purple-hack/README.md

 Note that you can learn many more spells than this!
 These are just the "basics" any self-respecting Magic-User might be expected to know.

 1. **Charm Person.** Target thinks you're their bestie and might do what you say.
 Lasts longer vs dumb targets.
-2. **Detect Magic.** You see nearby enchanted stuff glow for 2 minutes/level.
+2. **Detect Magic.** You see nearby enchanted stuff glow for 2 turns.
-3. **Hold Portal**: Keep a door closed for 2 minutes/level.
+3. **Hold Portal**: Keep a door closed for 2d6 turns.
-4. **Light**: 20' radius light cast on an object or eyeballs (it'll blind a baddie!).
-Lasts 10 min per level.
+4. **Light**: 15' radius light cast on an object or eyeballs (it'll blind a baddie!).
+Lasts 6 turns + 1 per level.
-5. **Magic Missile**: Auto-hit for 1d4+1 damage.
+5. **Magic Missile**: Auto-hit for 1d6+1 damage.
 More missiles as you level.
-6. **Protection from Evil**: Against creatures of another alignment, you get +2 to saving throws and they get -2 to attack you for 2 minutes/level.
-Summoned & conjured creatures can't touch you.
+6. **Protection from Evil**: Against creatures of another alignment, you get +1 to saving throws and they get -1 to attack you for 6 turns.
+Enchanted, constructed, and summoned creatures can't touch you.
-7. **Read Languages**: You can read 2 things written in any language.
+7. **Read Languages**: You can read any written language for 2 turns.
-8. **Read Magic**: For 2 minutes/level, you can read magical scrolls, spellbooks, & inscriptions not written by you.
+8. **Read Magic**: For 1 turn, you can read magical scrolls, spellbooks, & inscriptions not written by you.
 Once you've read something once, you can read it again without recasting this spell.
-9. **Shield**: A frontal shield that gives you +1 on saving throws vs frontal attacks, AC 18 vs thrown weapons, AC 17 vs missiles, and AC 16 vs other attacks. *Magic missiles* can't penetrate it.
+9. **Shield**: A frontal shield that gives you AC 17 vs missile attacks, and AC 15 vs other attacks. *Magic missiles* can't penetrate it.
-10. **Sleep**: Magically puts creatures to sleep in a 15' radius.
-You'll want to read the actual description for this one.
+10. **Sleep**: Magically puts creatures to sleep, either one 4+1HD creature or 2d8 hit dice of creatures of 4HD or lower each.

 ## Note a Motivation or Motto